danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 $$
 ***- Gradient descent*** method: The model seeks to optimize and correct itself, starting from a random point of  $b_{0}$  and $b_{1}$and a starting model .
 For each time $x$ (observed $x$) is plugged into the model, the model will return $\hat{y}$ (predicted $\hat{y}$), this $\hat{y}$ will be compared to $y$ (observed $y$) to find $error$, forming a cost function to correct $b_{0}$  and $b_{1}$.
 The step will be repeated until the model reaches a limit of total loop or $error$ reaches minimum value.

+> a cost function is a measure of how wrong the model is in terms of its ability to estimate the relationship between X and y._**

 Example:
 ![enter image description here](https://i.imgur.com/DrCPtXl.png =350x)